-This study seeks adolescents and teens aged 12 -17 who currently are overweight or obese and have not have previous success in managing weight.
-Participants are required to attend 16 study visits at the research site over a 1 year period and will be compensated $62 per completed visit for participating in this study.
+This study seeks adolescents and teens aged 12 -16 who currently are overweight or obese and have not have previous success in managing weight.
+Participants are required to attend study visits at the research site and will be compensated for participating in this study.

-- Your child may see an improvement in your weight and overall health.
+- Your child may see an improvement in his/her weight and overall health.

 - Your child will be helping to advance medical research aimed at improving kids health.

-- You will be compensated up to $992 for participating in this study.
+- You will be compensated for participating in this study.

 - You will be helping to advance medical research.